dfinster/fortc.com/README.md

 `mkwww.sh`, and the contents of `/static` and `/templates` are [MIT license](./LICENSE).

-Blog content is Copyright (C) 2025 David Finster
+Blog content is Copyright (c) 2025 David Finster

 ## Description

 A minimal static Markdown-to-HTML blog generator.

-It's the dumbest thing that could possible work.
+It's the dumbest thing that could possibly work.

 - Converts Markdown in `/posts` to static HTML in `/output`
 - Sorts the posts in reverse order from the frontmatter date